Self proclaimed dark writer, mad scientist, anime fanboy, and gaming enthusiast. Witness the latest creation from my lab, and enjoy ^_^.

-The Trap card is the life-blood of the Yu-Gi-Oh TCG.
-They make duelists’ hearts drop, they make memes, they set the rhythm and change the tide of matches, they make duelists deepen their voices with Yami-Yugi confidence.
-Is it the thrill of the unknown, or the security of having a secret hidden from one’s opponent that makes them so popular?
+The Trap cards are the life-blood of the Yu-Gi-Oh TCG.
+They make duelists’ hearts drop; they make memes; they set the rhythm and change the tide of matches; they make duelists deepen their voices with Yami-Yugi confidence.
+Is it the thrill of the unknown or the security of having a secret hidden from one’s opponent that makes them so popular?
 Whatever the case, one can’t simply write a list of Yu-Gi-Oh Trap cards; one has to do it justice.
 Set in no particular order, here are the best Traps currently in the game.

 Drowning Mirror Force

 One of the oldest tricks in the creation book, used to compensate for either limited time or imagination, is to make several slightly different copies of the original.
 Final Fantasy does it with its monsters, Mortal Kombat did it with ninja clans, and Yu-Gi-Oh did it with its arsenal of mirror forces.
 However, in each respective set, there is always one that rises above the rest, and in the case of passive-aggressive reflection, it’s Drowning Mirror Force.
 It appears a negative to return your opponent’s monsters to the deck to be reused like Chinese takeout containers, but with Pendulums swinging from the Extra Deck and top-tier decks being part-time necromancers, it definitely hurts more than any other trap wearing the mirror force name.
 When it comes to storming, blazing, radiating, sandstorming, or drowning, drowning proves the most effective.